ayushsoni1010/ayushsoni1010/README.md

 </div>

 <h2 align="left">Experience⚡</h2>
+<p>● <a href="https://magic.app/">Magic</a><i><b> (Product Engineer)</b></i> - Working on a dashboard application based on a SaaS product that helps communities with directories, libraries, spaces, events, and much more without leaving Slack.</p>

-<p>● <a href="https://www.economize.cloud/">Economize.cloud (@economize.cloud)</a> - Worked on a dashboard application that is based on cloud technology and SaaS product.
+<p>● <a href="https://www.economize.cloud/">Economize</a></a><i><b> (Software Engineer)</b></i> - Worked on a dashboard application based on a SaaS product that helps organizations optimize and manage cloud costs.
 Implemented and fixed the frontend UI of the application, storybook setup of base wrapper components and build charts using chart.js and vue-chart.js in a wrapper component.
 Contributed to backend of the application, worked on the landing and blog website.</p>

 <p>● <a href="https://getsocialnow.co/">Script Fellowship</a> -  Worked on KaroVerify, CraftBrain, and HACK-OV8 projects which are based on the MERN stack.
 Got selected as a Fellow in Script Fellowship Program'21 at Script Foundation.
 I am the top first contributor in Script Fellowship.
 Helped other fellows to know more about open-source development.</p>

 <p>● <a href="/">Open Source Contributor/Mentor</a> -  I have participated as a participant and mentor in many open-source contribution programs such as <a href="https://letsgrowmore.in/soc/">LGMSoC</a>, <a href="https://www.devincept.com/">DCP</a> , <a href="https://gwoc.girlscript.tech/">GWoC</a> , <a href="https://swoc.scriptindia.org/">SWoC</a> , <a href="https://gdsc-woc.tech/">WoC-2.0</a>.
 Contributed to open-source projects related to frontend and UI-UX and assisted in the development of documentation of projects. </p>